robin-rpr/calos/doc/clearly-run.rst

   :code:`-s`, :code:`--storage=DIR`
     Set the storage directory.
 Equivalent to the same option for :code:`clearly image(1)`.

-  :code:`--seccomp`
-    Using seccomp, intercept some system calls that would fail due to lack of privilege, do nothing, and return fake success to the calling program.
-    This is intended for use by :code:`clearly image(1)` when building images; see that man page for a detailed discussion.

   :code:`--test=TEST`
     Run internal test :code:`TEST`.
 Valid values are :code:`log` and :code:`log-fail`.